tywalch/electrodb/README.md

 	.join(TasksModel);    // available at TaskApp.entities.tasks
 ```

-When joining a Model/Entity to a Service a number of validations are done to ensure that Entity conforms to expectations collectively established by all joined Entities.
+When joining a Model/Entity to a Service, ElectroDB will perform a number of validations to ensure that Entity conforms to expectations collectively established by all joined Entities.

 - [Entity](#entities) names must be unique across a Service.
-- [Collection](#collections) names must be unique accross a Service.
+- [Collection](#collections) names must be unique across a Service.
-- The [name of the Service in the Model](#model-properties) must match the Name defined on the [Service](#service) instance.
+- The [name of the Service in the Model](#model-properties) must match the Name defined on the [Service](#services) instance.
 - Joined instances must be type [Model](#model) or [Entity](#entities).
 - If the attributes of an Entity have overlapping names with other attributes in that service, they must all have compatible or matching [attribute options](#attributes).
 - All primary and global secondary indexes must have the same name field names and be written to assume SortKeys exist/don't exist in the same manor.
 See [Indexes](#indexes).
 - All models conform to the same model format.
-If your model was made pre-electrodb version 0.9.19 see section [Version 1 Migration](#version-1-migration).
+If you created your model prior to ElectroDB version 0.9.19 see section [Version 1 Migration](#version-1-migration).

 ## Model